 The English and Writing programs at Clarke University produce individuals who are poised to meaningfully contribute in their civic and professional lives.
 By analyzing and responding to language and literature, students engage in the complexities of life, across time, place, and culture, to more expertly operate in an increasingly global and fast-moving world.

-Trained as thinkers, researchers, and communicators, students are able to make informed and innovative decisions to solve problems and advance causes.
-These transferable skills align with the modern professional arena, in which one's career is increasingly less defined by one's field.
-In order to enhance their professional marketability, students apply their learning outside of the classroom, gaining essential experience that prepares them for graduate or professional school, as well as careers in nearly any field.
+- 1. Educate students across the institution by offering courses in which students explore various literary texts, with emphasis on the interrelationships among reading, writing, speaking and the "real world." - 2.
+Train students as thinkers, researchers, and communicators who are able to make informed and innovative decisions to solve problems and advance causes. - 3.
+Prepare students to apply their learning outside of the classroom in order to gain essential experience that prepares them for graduate or professional school, as well as careers in nearly any field. - 4.
+Emphasize the skills students will gain in this program as transferrable skills that align with the modern professional arena, in which one's career is increasingly less defined by one's specific field of study.